argilla-io/argilla/README.md

 <hr>
 <h3><a href="https://argilla.io/blog/launching-argilla-huggingface-hub/">Deploy on Hugging Face Hub</a></h3>
 HuggingFace Spaces don't have persistent storage and will automatically reset after 48 hours of inactivity, which means all the data within the Space will be lost.
+You can enable this via the Hugging Face Spaces settings.
 <a href="https://argilla.io/blog/launching-argilla-huggingface-hub/"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png" width="100%"></a>

 <hr>